eduardo-devmedia/To-Do-Backend/README.md

+# Criando a tabela no banco de dados

 Para criar a tabela no Supabase, você pode acessar o *SQL Editor* (localizado no menu lateral do supabase) e utilizar o comando abaixo:

 ```